Paparazzi (PAZZI) 24-Hour Volume Hits $102.00

-Paparazzi (PAZZI) traded flat against the U.S. dollar during the 1-day period ending at 11:00 AM ET on June 26th.
-In the last seven days, Paparazzi has traded flat against the U.S. dollar.
+Paparazzi (PAZZI) traded flat against the dollar during the 24-hour period ending at 9:00 AM Eastern on June 30th.
+During the last week, Paparazzi has traded flat against the dollar.
 Paparazzi has a market cap of $13,244.31 and $102.00 worth of Paparazzi was traded on exchanges in the last day.
-One Paparazzi coin can now be purchased for approximately $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
+One Paparazzi coin can now be bought for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.